overture-stack/ego/INSTALL.md

 ```

 ### Extract
-Now extract the distribution.
+Once downloaded, extract the distribution.

 ```
 tar zxvf ego-dist.tar.gz
 ```

 This should create a folder with the name of `ego-<version>` where `<version>` is the version number of the release.
 We recommend moving Ego out of you home directory, to a directory like `/srv`.
 You may need to use elevated priveledges to do this.

 ```
 $ sudo mv ego-4.1.0 /srv/